cacology/characters/text/144-146_A_Traveller/A_Traveller_145.md

 #center A TRAVELLER. #justify left 145\
 for his whole Return of Wis*dom proves to be\
 but Affectation, a peris*hable Commodity, which\
 he will never be able to put off.
-He velieve\
+He believes\
 all Men's Wits are at a s*tand, that s*tay at\
 Home, and only thos*e advanced, that travel ;\
 as if Change of Pas*ture did make great Politi-\